llcawthorne/llcawthorne.github.io/content/posts/mastering-markdown.md

 my opinion of [Mastering Markdown](https://masteringmarkdown.com/).

 Good to see that he isn't opinionated about editors.
-He says use whatever editor your most comfortable with, even vim.
+He says use whatever editor you're most comfortable with, even vim.
 He uses Sublime Text though and recommends a package for it, if you use it.
 I went ahead and installed it in my copy of Sublime Text.
 It's called MarkdownEditing and has a lot more features than the built in Sublime Markdown package.
 I spent almost